VaishnaviKanade/Netflix-Gpt/README.md

 # Project Setup
-- Before starting the project please add .env file and add TMDB and OPENAI KEY into it.
+- Add .env file and add TMDB and OPENAI KEY into it.